emetsger/dcs-images/README.md

 	  This can take several minutes.
 * In order to share files with the VM (e.g. to deposit packages, read log files, update configuration), you need to mount a network share provided by the VM.
 This is accessible at `\\10.11.8.11\shared`.
-* When you are finiished, type `vagrant halt`.
+* When you are finished, type `vagrant halt`.
 Type `vagrant up` at any time to re-launch the docker images, with your data intact.

 ## Verification